How to Make a Food Delivery App: Easy-to-Follow Guide for 2025

 Ratings and reviews

-Feedback is an essential part of business development.
+Feedback is an essential part of grocery delivery application development.
 It’ll help you see the gaps in your service and work towards its improvement.
 Make an option to leave a comment and rate the food and delivery process.
-You can also add Give a Tip option in the future.
-This option will give your customers an opportunity to encourage couriers for their accuracy and fast delivery by tipping them.
+To keep all feedback in a safe place, your team can use Microsoft Azure or AWS.

 It’s all about accepting orders, getting notified, and managing menus.
-This app may look like a web version or a native app installed on a kitchen tablet.
-Restaurant employees will use this app to see incoming orders and let the courier know when the order is ready.
+To make a food delivery app like UberEats for restaurants, you can focus on a web version or a native app installed on a kitchen tablet.
+Restaurant employees will use it to see incoming orders and notify courier when the order is ready.
+The key features of a restaurant app are the following:

 Registration and login